 North Yorkshire Water Park is excited to see the expansion of the brand new café, changing rooms and showers along with additional water sports activities including the adrenaline fuelled Wake Boarding Line.

 Treat your visit to the Park like you were going to the beach and don’t forget to bring a towel.
-Or stay dry with our brand new ZipLine and Climbing wall or enjoy a walk, cycle or jog around our stunning lakeside pathways.
+Or stay dry with our ZipLine and Climbing wall, Puzzle and Escape room or enjoy a walk, cycle or jog around our stunning lakeside pathways.

 There is ample parking at the Water Park and to enjoy the beautiful setting and the range of watersports on offer.
 Sorry we do not allow BBQs.